elli0t43/Docker-CheatSheet/README.md

 ```bash
 sudo docker rm <container-id/name>
 ```
-> ProTip: you can simply provide the first few strings of the container id, but make sure its different than anyother docker container id.
+> Pro Tip: you can simply provide the first few strings of the container id, but make sure its different than anyother docker container id.
 Example - `sudo docker run a30dad`
 8. List all images
 ```bash
 sudo docker images